This role requires candidates to have a track record of successfully managing people and running large complex projects.

 PERSONAL SUMMARY

 Maxine will always deliver the right results in the right way.
 She prides herself on providing a tailored project management service that assists her clients in defining their project needs, establishing their options, and managing their project delivery.
+You can rely on her to consistently deliver value for money by providing the highest standards of leadership in any circumstances.

-You can rely on her to consistently deliver value for money by providing the highest standards of project management in any circumstances.
 In her current role she manages multiple projects in a dynamic environment and helps to deliver solutions for her company, its customers, and partners.
 With her colleagues she has a reputation for not using obsolete practices.
+Through her career she has worked on many high-profile projects to tight budgets and deadlines.

 CAREER HISTORY